vhscom/after-dark/README.md

 ```

 Your customizations will automatically be added to generated pages, inline in the document `HEAD`.
 Thanks to [@rsommerard](https://github.com/rsommerard) for making the suggestion.

+If you choose to modify the Hack CSS

 ## Customizing Markdown Output